 About me

 I am an Assistant Professor of Philosophy at the University of Miami.
-My research engages questions in the areas of animal ethics, moral psychology, American pragmatism, and feminist philosophy.
+My research engages questions in the areas of animal ethics, the epistemology of emotions, American pragmatism, and feminist philosophy.
 My articles have appeared or are forthcoming in Interdisciplinary Studies in Literature and the Environment, Journal of Modern Literature, Arizona Quarterly, and Hypatia.

 Research